saranshbansal/learn-aws/NOTES_IAM_COGNITO.md

 - Customized workflows and user migration through AWS Lambda triggers.
 - After successfully authenticating a user, Amazon Cognito issues **JSON web tokens (JWT)** that you can use to secure and authorize access to your own APIs, or exchange for AWS credentials.

-### Identity Pools
+### Identity Pools (Authorization)

 ![alt text](images/image-cognito_identity_pools.png)

+Identity Pools are used for granting temporary AWS credentials to users, allowing them to access AWS resources.
+They are primarily focused on authorizing access to AWS services.

 Identity Pools enable you to create unique identities for your users and authenticate them with identity providers.
 With an identity, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.

 Cognito tracks the association between user identity and the various different devices they sign-in from.

 In order to provide a seamless user experience for your application, Cognito uses Push Synchronization to push updates and synchronize user data across multiple devices.

-Amazon SNS is used to send a silent push notification to all the devices whenever data stored in the cloud changes.
+`Amazon SNS` is used to send a silent push notification to all the devices whenever data stored in the cloud changes.

 Amazon Cognito identity pools support the following identity providers: